hackclub/hackclub/workshops/meme-generator/README.md

 ## Part 5: The End

-If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful piece of creation!
+If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful creation!

-If you still face difficulties in signing up watch [this](https://www.youtube.com/watch?v=Mtqp4CUepk0).
+If you're having trouble signing up, ask your club leader or someone on hack club's slack!

 ### Some More Examples